stanford-futuredata/sketchstore/README.md

 Prototype implementation and evaluation for Cooperative summaries.
 Full datasets used for evaluation not included.

-The main implementation is in the java/ subdirectory LBGFS-B optimization for cube summaries in the cpp/ subdirectory Code for preparing datasets and generating plots is in the notebooks/ directory
+The main implementation is in the java/ subdirectory.
+LBGFS-B optimization for cube summaries is in the cpp/ subdirectory.
+Code for preparing datasets and generating plots is in the notebooks/ directory.

 # Building + Running
 ```